folaroma/image-processor/USEME.md

     hide
     ```

-11. `save [type] [file directory]` - saves the topmost visible layer as an image with the file types of PNG, JPEG, and PPM:
+11. `save [type] [file directory]` - saves the topmost visible layer as an image with the file types of PNG, JPEG, and PPM.
+Paths do not need file extensions:

     ```
     create first add res/desert.ppm ppm